The Spark Award for Oregon Artists

 For over two decades, the Foundation has funded the arts throughout Oregon, primarily through supporting the work of arts organizations.

-We are now pleased to introduce our new Spark Award for Oregon Artists, a pilot program that will provide direct support to 60 artists across artistic disciplines who are at a midpoint of their career
+We are pleased to introduce the Spark Award for Oregon Artists, a three-year pilot program that will provide direct support to 60 midcareer artists across artistic disciplines

 .